bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

   }]
 }
 ```
 If you like to provide a "welcome file" then you need also to add an `index.html` file, that must be created within the `src/main/approuter/resources` directory.
-Note also that the "ads-destination" destination is already specified as system environment variable in the `manifest.yml`.
+Be aware that the "ads-destination" destination is already specified as system environment variable in the `manifest.yml`.

 > **Note**: The `ads-destination` used in this file is a logical destination that is mapped to the `ads-destination` defined in the `manifest.yml`.
 This is because the 'real URL' is defined at deploy time (it may even be a 'random route') and the `xs-app.json` is concerned only with the endpoints relative to the app URL.

 ## Step 5: Deploy approuter and application to Cloud Foundry

-In this step we create a XSUAA service instances that is able to serve requests from multiple customers, so called tenants.
+In this step we create an XSUAA service instance that is able to serve requests from multiple customers, so called tenants.

 - Create an XSUAA service instance with name `uaa-bulletinboard` and replace `xsappname` placeholder accordingly.
-**Note** that the following statement works on **Linux/Mac only** (get other examples with `cf cs -h`).
+**Note**: The following statement works on **Linux/Mac only** (get other examples with `cf cs -h`).
 ```
 $   cf create-service xsuaa application uaa-bulletinboard -c '{"xsappname":"bulletinboard-<Your d/c/i-User>"}'
 ```